Last Updated on

 2. Other Tips to Deal With a Banana Allergy

 If your baby is allergic to bananas, here are a few tips that you can follow to combat that allergy.

 - If your baby has only a slight allergic reaction to bananas, your doctor will suggest that you feed your baby smaller pieces of banana every time you feed this fruit.

-- Instead of introducing bananas, you can start with foods like steamed carrots as carrots make a safe baby food.
+- Instead of introducing bananas, you can start with foods like steamed carrots, as carrots make safe baby food.

 - Cooked bananas are much safer than raw bananas, so you can give your baby small pieces of cooked bananas.